-Shorten’s kinder funding proposal will improve the development of Australian children: G8 CEO
+Shorten’s kinder proposal will improve the development of Children

 G8 Education CEO Gary Carroll has called the Australian Labor Party’s proposed two-year kindergarten funding “a tangible commitment to improving the social, cognitive and emotional development of Australian children”.

 Speaking exclusively with The Sector following the recent funding proposal announcement by Labor leader Bill Shorten, Mr Carroll said the increased funding had the potential to realise the recommendations raised in the Lifting our Game report commissioned by the Australian Government.

 The Lifting our Game report found that quality early childhood education makes a significant contribution to achieving educational excellence in schools.
 There is a growing body of evidence which suggests that participation in quality early childhood education improves school readiness and lifts NAPLAN results and PISA scores.